Anti-Defamation League: Relations with African-Americans

-In 2004, ADL became the lead partner in the Peace and Diversity Academy, a new New York City public high school with predominantly black and Hispanic students.
-The school was part of a Bloomberg-led effort to open many smaller schools.
-In 2014, the school was designated among New York's schools with the lowest graduation rates.
-In celebration of Black History Month, the ADL created and distributed lesson plans to middle and high school teachers about Shirley Chisholm (1924–2005), the first black woman elected to the US Congress, and an important civil rights leader.
+During the 1970s, the ADL was a staunch opponent of affirmative action, with its then-leader Perlmutter one of the national figures in opposition.
+It filed an amicus brief in support of Allan Bakke, the white student in the landmark 1978 Regents of the University of California v.
+Bakke Supreme Court Case that struck down racial quotas for university students.
+Differences on the issue and others were described as leading to a rift between Jewish and African-American groups in the 1970s.
+In the 2003 landmark Supreme Court case Grutter v.
+Bollinger, the ADL filed a brief opposing the University of Michigan's affirmative action program, but its argument did not propose to end affirmative action entirely; rather, the ADL contended that race "may appropriately be considered in the admissions process," but with no more weight than other characteristics of applicants.

 In 1984, The Boston Globe reported that then-ADL national director Nathan Perlmutter said that Rev. Jesse Jackson, Sr. was antisemitic after Jackson referred to New York City as "Hymietown".
-In 2018 the ADL criticized Rep. Danny Davis for not condemning Louis Farrakhan.
-Davis subsequently condemned Farrakhan's views, saying, "So let me be clear: I reject, condemn and oppose Minister Farrakhan's views and remarks regarding the Jewish people and the Jewish religion."

 The ADL criticized film director Spike Lee regarding his portrayal of Jewish nightclub owners Moe and Josh Flatbush in his film Mo' Better Blues (1990).
 The ADL said the characterizations of the nightclub owners "dredge up an age-old and highly dangerous form of anti-Semitic stereotyping", and that it was "disappointed that Spike Lee – whose success is largely due to his efforts to break down racial stereotypes and prejudice – has employed the same kind of tactics that he supposedly deplores".
 Lee's portrayal also angered the B'nai B'rith and other such Jewish organizations, causing Lee to address the criticism in an opinion piece for The New York Times, where he stated "...if critics are telling me that to avoid charges of anti-Semitism, all Jewish characters I write have to be model citizens, and not one can be a villain, cheat or a crook, and that no Jewish people have ever exploited black artists in the history of the entertainment industry, that's unrealistic and unfair".

+In 2004, the ADL became the lead partner in the Peace and Diversity Academy, a new New York City public high school with predominantly black and Hispanic students.
+The school was part of a Bloomberg-led effort to open many smaller schools.
+In 2014, the school was designated among New York's schools with the lowest graduation rates.

+In 2018, the ADL criticized U.S. Representative Danny Davis for calling Louis Farrakhan "an outstanding human being" and not condemning his comments about Jewish people.
+Davis subsequently condemned Farrakhan's views, saying, "So let me be clear: I reject, condemn and oppose Minister Farrakhan's views and remarks regarding the Jewish people and the Jewish religion."